Final Fantasy: Legend of the Crystals

 Final Fantasy: Legend of the Crystals, released in Japan as Final Fantasy (ファイナルファンタジー, Fainaru Fantajī), is an anime OVA based on the Final Fantasy series of role-playing video games.
 It was released in Japan in 1994 and distributed by Urban Vision across two volumes in 1997 and 1998 in North America on VHS.
-Urban Vision have since lost the distribution license and to date the series hasn't been released in any other format, such as DVD, following its initial video release.
+Urban Vision has since lost the distribution license and to date the series hasn't been released in any other format, such as Blu-ray, following its initial video release.

 Legend of the Crystals takes place 200 years after the events of Final Fantasy V. It is divided into four thirty-minute OVA episodes spanning two VHS tapes.

 Plot

 The story takes place in the same world as Final Fantasy V, named Planet R, set two hundred years in the future, where three of the four crystals have been stolen.
 The original heroes in Final Fantasy V are now legends of the past and a new evil, Deathgyunos, has risen on the Black Moon and must be dealt with.
 Mid, a recurring character from Final Fantasy V, contacts a new hero and heroine: the young adventurous swordsman Prettz and apprentice summoner Linally.
 They eventually meet the sky pirate Rouge and Valkus, commander of the Iron Wing.